CaptionAdam/ComputerScience10/README.md

 # ComputerScience10
-My code from computer science 10
+##My code from computer science 10
+All of my code so far for computer science 10